tm-pham/covid19_school_transmission/README.md

 ## Manuscript
 The manuscript and supplementary material of the study can be found on [here](https://github.com/tm-pham/covid19_school_transmission/blob/master/manuscript/COVID_19_School_transmission_in_NL.pdf).

+## Summary
+We developed an agent-based model for SARS-CoV-2 transmission in a secondary school parameterized using observational data from a pilot study including contact patterns and test results collected in February-April 2021 in NL.

+This work was done in a short amount of time and thus, we made some simplifying assumptions but we performed sensitivity analyses to check whether our overall results were robust to these assumptions.

+Our base case scenario represents the situation in NL before full reopening: half occupancy w baseline measures (isolation of symptomatic cases&quarantine of close contacts) and risk-based testing of classmates&other contacts of symptomatic cases (50% adherence to testing).

+We estimated the effect of reopening sec. schools to full occupancy with baseline measures (as implemented in NL from 7th June 2021) on the no. of school-related infections in students&teachers within the 1st month.

+We compared it with the base case scenario, with twice-weekly screening (antigen self-testing, different levels of adherences) and with vaccination of teachers prior to reopening on the no. of school-related infections in students&teachers within 1st month.

+We accounted for introductions from the community and calibrated the probability to become infected from school-unrelated contacts in the community to data from the pilot study in March 2021.

+Our results suggest that screening twice weekly at 50% adherence can significantly reduce infections in both students and teachers.
+Advancing vaccination of teachers before reopening could further reduce infections and is especially effective when screening adherence is low.

+The main implications of this work are that safe reopening is possible IF students and teachers perform self-testing twice weekly at high adherences, especially since infection risk has declined since March.

+We didn't explicitly model aerosol transmission in rooms, physical distancing nor mask-wearing.
+We assumed an R-value of 1.05 in all scenarios based on the estimate in March in NL.
+It reflects the reduced transmissibility due to physical distancing and mitigation measures.

+This is work-in-progress and we will continue to refine the model.
+Updated results will be uploaded in this GitHub repository and at some point also to a preprint server.

 ## Model code
 The simulation code was built by Thi Mui Pham using R (version 4.0.1).